-During 2022, the California segment delivered 572 homes with an ASP of \$0.9 million and generated \$502.6 million in home sales revenue.
-The year-over-year decrease in home sales revenue and deliveries in the California segment of 9% and 7%, respectively, was primarily the result of higher interest rates leading buyers to cancel sales contracts rather than going through with closing the home.
-The decrease in ASP was the result of a change in mix of homes delivered during the period, which included more homes with a lower price point compared to the prior period as we strategically shift to building homes with a more attainable price point.
+During 2023, the California segment delivered 514 homes with an ASP of \$0.9 million and generated \$439.9 million in home sales revenue.
+The year-over-year decrease in home sales revenue, deliveries, and ASP in the California segment was primarily the result of higher interest rates leading to lower demand from buyers.
+These same affordability challenges were observed across the Company and led to more significant incentives throughout the year.